Conversion Optimisation

 • Provide a higher ROI

-My creative concepts for conversion optimisation projects in 2022 alone resulted in a combined projected uplift of €12.15 million (per year).
-Below are brief synopsis’ of recent optimsation projects.
+My creative concepts for conversion optimisation projects in 2023/24 resulted in a combined projected uplift of €57 million (per year).
+Below are brief summary of recent optimsation projects and their results.

 Mobile Fare Cards